Nemra (band): 2018

 To celebrate their sixth year of activity, Nemra performed at a concert at Yerevan State Puppet Theater on April 6; the tickets of the concert were sold out in three days.
 This was followed the next day by an open-air concert at Charles Aznavour Square.
 On April 13, Nemra was part of "Kindness is here and now" charity concert at Aram Khachaturian concert hall organized by Help Armenian Children.

-Nemra supported the 2018 Armenian revolution from the beginning and on April 25 joined the movement in the form of a concert. Օn May 7 they held a welcome concert for Serj Tankian and the participants of the movement at Republic Square.

 On May 31 Nemra had its second big solo concert of the year at State Puppet Theater.
 Special guests of the evening included Gor Sujyan and Lav Eli band.

 On June 14, after the viewing of the 2018 FIFA World Cup opening ceremony and the first game the competition on a big screen by the Rio Mall parking lot, Nemra had a concert.

 On June 16, Nemra participated in the Artsakh Airfest 2018 at the Stepanakert Airport.

 On July 21, Nemra had a concert on Yell Extreme Park's "Magic birthday party" in Yenokavan.

 On July 28, Nemra had a concert at the Sevan Startup Summit Closing Ceremony.

 On August 19, Nemra had a performance at Epic Eye Music and Arts Festival in Tsaghkadzor.

 On September 2, Nemra participated in One Caucasus festival held in Poladauri, Georgia.

 On October 20, within the framework of the "Kapan Day 2018" celebration, the band performed at the Kapan Culture House.

 On October 21, Nemra took part in the concert organized to celebrate the 2800th anniversary of Yerevan.
 The rock concert was held in Charles Aznavour Square.

 On December 5, Nemra released a new song and a new music video "Because".

 On December 10, Nemra had its last solo concert of 2018 at State Puppet Theater.
 The band performed their well-known songs as well as some newer songs including their latest single "Because", performed live for the first time.

 On December 21, Nemra released a new song and a new music video "The past has passed" filmed in Kyiv, Ukraine.